Furniture And Upholstery

 Protect wood from direct sunlight, which can dry out and bleach the wood.
 Keep wood furniture away from heat vents.
 Protect wood tables with tablecloths.

-Your wood furniture cleaning routine depends on the type of wood (solid or veneer) and the way it's been treated or finished.
-When you take care of wood furniture, you're really taking care of the finish, and there are various types.
+Your wood furniture cleaning routine depends on the type of wood (solid or veneer) and how it's been treated or finished.
+When you take care of wood furniture, you're taking care of the finish, and there are various types.

 The wood can have a soft oil finish or a factory-applied hard finish.
 A layer of polyurethane can even protect it.